wing1012usa/Quantative-Method-and-R/Multiple Linear Regression.md

 # Model Summary
-What's the purpose?
+What's the purpose?</br>
--> To se how phsics scores are predicted from variables including gender, intelligence, emotional intelligence, verbal SAT scores, and math SAT scores.
+To se how phsics scores are predicted from variables including gender, intelligence, emotional intelligence, verbal SAT scores, and math SAT scores.

 # Prepare data
 ## Install and attach packages